urheilunen/urheilunen/README.md

 - 👋 Hi, I’m @urheilunen
 - 👀 I’m interested in building backends, services for business issues and scripts for optimizing everyday routine
 - 🌱 I’m currently learning how to work with application programs and frameworks
-- 💞️ I’m looking to collaborate on solving any business tasks in pythonic way
+- 💞️ I’m looking to collaborate on solving any business tasks in web development way
 - 📫 How to reach me: look under spoiler
 <details>
   <summary>The very spoiler</summary>